VainF/Thinkless/README.md

 ```

-### 0. Evaluate the pre-trained model (Optional)
+## Evaluate the pre-trained model (Optional)
-We only use LM-Eval for generation but do not use the built-in answer extractor.
-Instead, we use an [evaluation tool](scripts/eval) based on the [openai/simple-evals](https://github.com/openai/simple-evals).

 ```bash
 bash run_eval.sh
 ```

+#### Extract answers for evaluation
-The evaluation results will be saved in a subfolder under `eval_results`.
-To obtain the results, you can run the following command:
+We only use LM-Eval for generation but do not use the built-in answer extractor.
+Instead, we use an [evaluation tool](scripts/eval) based on the [openai/simple-evals](https://github.com/openai/simple-evals).
+The above evaluation results will be saved in a subfolder under `eval_results`.
+To obtain the metrics, please run the following command:
 ```bash
 bash scripts/eval/eval_all.sh YOUR_MODEL_PATH THE_EVAL_RESULTS_PATH
 ```